VaxTime/VaxTime/README.md

 according to WHO.
 In 2015 there were about 5,4 million people dying yearly because of not getting vaccinated.
 This means there are 81 million deaths in 15 years.

 Vaccination Alerts increase vaccinations by about 13% as demonstrated in various studies.
 13% of 81 million are 10,5 million lives that could be saved in 15 years if vaccination alerts would be ubiquious.

-The VaxTime project is also available at [VaxTime](https://www.vaxtime.com).
-This website allows anyone to find out which vaccines are suggested by WHO in each country, and receive an email reminder 2 weeks before the vaccination moment.
+On [VaxTime](https://www.vaxtime.com) you can see a fully functional web version of this project.

+After entering a birthdate and an email address, automatically email reminders will be sent in accordance with the offical vaccination recommendations of the WHO for the country of the website visitor.

+The reminder system is working for every country and is already fully translated to a multitude of languages.
+If there is any public entity in a devleoping country that would like to roll out the vaccination reminder emails on a national or regional level please reach out to us and we may be able to deliver a fully functional version adapted to your needs and capable of sending email reminders to millions of subscribers.

 From this point, anyone can run a copy of VaxTime, adding new features, other languages or setting it along with another website.